-Their annual fundraiser, An Autumn Affair is a couple of weeks away and we hope you will join us there on October 24th!
+Their annual fundraiser, An Autumn Affair is will take place this yearwww on Thursday, October 30, 2014 at the Carriage House Center for the Arts on East 38th Street.!
 For more information and tickets, click here.

 To learn more, visit Art Therapy Outreach Center, at atoc.org